Use access reviews to manage users excluded from Conditional Access policies

 Let's say you have a Conditional Access policy that blocks access from certain countries/regions.
 It includes a group that is excluded from the policy.
 Here's a recommended access review where members of the group are reviewed.

 A Global administrator or User administrator role is required to create access reviews.

 Will never end in order to make sure you're keeping this exclusion group the most up to date.

 All members of this group will be in scope for the review.

 Each user will need to self-attest that they still need access from these blocked countries/regions, therefore they still need to be a member of the group.

-If the user doesn't respond to the review request, they will be automatically removed from the group, and they will no longer have access to the tenant while traveling to these countries/regions.
+If the user doesn't respond to the review request, they'll be automatically removed from the group, and they'll no longer have access to the tenant while traveling to these countries/regions.

 Enable email notifications to let users know about the start and completion of the access review.

 Example 2: Access review for users accessing with legacy authentication

 Let's say you have a Conditional Access policy that blocks access for users using legacy authentication and older client versions and it includes a group that is excluded from the policy.
 Here is a recommended access review where members of the group are reviewed.